SIH-NITK/KANASU/README.md

  - numpy<br/>
  - matplotlib<br/><br/>

+Plotted graph from NDVI values for 2 years
- Also used LSTM to forecast NDVI mean values for the next 12 months
+Used LSTM to forecast NDVI mean values for the next 12 months

 # CLONE THE REPOSITORY AND RUN ON JUPYTER NOTEBOOK